-MSBuild 3.5 includes two pre-defined Toolsets.
-Toolsets are sets of tasks, targets, and command-line tools that you can use to build a project.
+MSBuild 4.0 includes three pre-defined Toolsets, which are sets of tasks, targets, and command-line tools that you can use to build a project.
 You can also create your own custom Toolsets.

 When you define a custom Toolset, the value of the directory that $(MSBuildToolsPath) points to is also defined.
 Therefore, you can use $(MSBuildToolsPath) in a project file to import tasks and targets instead of hard-coding the task and target values in the project file.
 This lets you globally define Toolsets either in the registry or in a configuration file so that you can build on developer desktops or in build lab scenarios.